When Should I Arrive?

 The start date of your classes may vary depending on your academic program:

-You should plan to arrive in London a week or two before classes begin and before the International Student Orientation Day.
+You should plan to arrive in London a week or two before classes begin and before any scheduled in-person orientation activities begin.

 Things to consider when deciding a date of arrival:

 If you plan to live off campus, it is a good idea to arrive at least two weeks before classes begin to find a place to live.
 Remember: Never rent a place without seeing it first yourself!

 Don't forget to reserve temporary accommodation to ensure that you have a place to stay while you search for housing and remember to set aside some money for this added cost.

 If you will be living in a Main Campus first-year or upper-year residence, there is an early move-in date for international students.
 This will allow you time to settle in and participate in the International Student Residence Welcome Day and IESC's International Student Orientation Day.

 Get to Know Your New Campus and City

 Arriving early will make it possible for you to attend important orientation, social events, shop and explore London.